reobin/reobin.dev/content/blog/1_js-array-toggle/index.md

 Read below for explanations or simply for pointless (or not) brain-picking.

-## When would one use toggle?

-If you're reading, you probably have a very valid use case for this.
-I had one, once, leading me to writing this sequence of thoughts.
-Can't remember what it was, though.

 ## Let's get toggling

 Let's go through the basic idea of the function by sketching it out.